kevingstewart/sslo_o365_update/README.md

   `python sslo_o365_update.py --uninstall`

 ### Configuration environment
-The installed script creates a working directory (/shared/o365), an configuration (iFile) json file, an iCall script, and iCall script periodic handler.
+The installed script creates a working directory (/shared/o365), a configuration (iFile) json file, an iCall script, and iCall script periodic handler.
 The configuration json file controls the various settings of the script: